 Based on the recommendations of the Patterson study (Patterson, 2005), the preferred alternative would restore fen ecology through filling man-made features with fill material (permanent restoration).
 Actions are needed to more fully restore the functions and values of this natural resource.
 To complete the restoration of the Drakesbad Meadow fen-complex, all structures that divert either groundwater or surface water flowpaths, including roads, ditches and impoundments should be analyzed.
 Patterson recommends the long-term restoration of drainage ditches and the water tank road to re-establish historic flowpaths by removing the road, and re-grading and re-vegetating the hillslope.
 Re-flooding of some trails as a result of these measures may require additional construction of boardwalks.
+Restoration of meadow hydrology would be planned and overseen by qualified personnel.
 Use of seed-free feed for stock, enclosed storage for hay and feed, and new biofiltration system of horse manure to minimize introduction of non-native seed to the fen would be required.
 See related section on the corral.